HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 * Permanently deletion does not occur until after the grace period has elapsed.
 This could be problematic if files need to be removed sooner.
 * If two bundles share files and only one bundle is deleted, this leads to inconsistencies in the bundles.

-### Prior Art [optional]

-*Share references to prior art to deepen community understanding of the RFC, such as learnings, adaptations from earlier designs, or community standards.*

-### Alternatives [optional]

-*Highlight other possible approaches to delivering the value proposed in this RFC.
-What other designs were explored?
-What were their advantages?
-What was the rationale for rejecting alternatives?*